 Variation and substitution ideas

-Pie Crust/Topping – Swap the traditional pie crust with puff pastry or layers of phyllo dough for a flakier texture.
-You can also top with refrigerated biscuits for a buttery, golden finish that’s perfect for dipping into the creamy filling.
+Pie Crust –replace the frozen pie crust with frozen puff pastry or layers of phyllo dough for a flakier texture.
+You can also top with biscuits for a buttery, golden finish that’s perfect for dipping into the creamy filling.

-Meat Substitutes – Leftover turkey or ham works just as well—perfect for post-holiday meals.
+Meat Substitutes – Leftover turkey or ham works just as well—perfect for those leftover holiday meals.

 Seasoning Additions – For extra flavor, add dried herbs like oregano, parsley, thyme, or Italian seasoning.

-Vegetables – Canned vegetables can be used in place of frozen ones—just be sure to drain them first to avoid excess liquid in the filling.
+Vegetables – Canned vegetables can be used in place of frozen ones, be sure to drain them first to avoid excess liquid in the filling.
+You can also add diced potatoes for extra heartiness and a thicker filling.

 What to serve with chicken pot pie

-Since chicken pot pie made with cream of chicken soup is rich and hearty, lighter side dishes are a great way to balance the meal.
+Since chicken pot pie is rich and hearty, lighter side dishes are a great way to balance the meal.
 Here are some delicious and refreshing salad and vegetable options:

 - Beet salad